codingLogan/codingLogan.github.io/_posts/2020-11-11-a-taste-of-kotlin.md

 tags: [100DaysOfCode, kotlin]
 ---

 Let's explore the basics of a Kotlin application, and just a few of the crucial pieces of the language.

-I will cover:
+&nbsp;
+## Contents
 - [How to get started](#how-to-get-started)
 - [Kotlin entry point](#kotlin-entry-point)
 - [Variable types](#variable-types)